What the MORE Act that just passed in the HoR would mean for your cannabis business

-If you have been following cannabis news coming out of Washington this past week, then you will be aware of the fact that the House of Representatives just passed the Marijuana Opportunity Reinvestment and Expungement (MORE) Act.
-However, if you have been following the progress of cannabis bills in Congress, you know better than to pop the champagne.
+If you have been following cannabis business news coming out of Washington this past week, then you will be aware of the fact that the House of Representatives just passed the Marijuana Opportunity Reinvestment and Expungement (MORE) Act.
+However, if you have been following the progress of the cannabis business and bills in Congress, you know better than to pop the champagne.

 Cannabis bills of recent years like the SAFE Banking Act have managed to pass in the House of Representatives with ease but have not been able to make it passed the Senate floor.
 The SAFE Banking Act, for example, has been passed by the House of Representatives six times but has failed to become law because it has been shut down in the Senate every time.